Occupational Science, B.S.

 https://acoteonline.org

-1. Graduates will be able to describe the occupational nature of humans and their evolution as occupational beings across the lifespan.
+1. Graduates will be able to describe the occupational nature of humans as occupational beings across the lifespan.

-2. Graduates will be able to analyze environmental and contextual influences on occupational engagement and occupational justice.
+2. Graduates will be able to analyze contextual influences on occupational engagement.

-3. Graduates will be able to examine the contribution of occupational engagement to the health and well-being of people and populations.
+3. Graduates will be able to examine the relationship between health and occupation.

 Undergraduate University Core32-35